 On completion of this course, the student will be able to:

-- Work with the terms used in debates around inequalities of social class, generation, gender, race and disability.
+- Work with the terms used in debates around different forms of inequalities, such as social class, generation, gender, race and disability

 - Articulate the use of various social policies as applied across the life course